Documenting & Sustaining

 The Smithsonian Institution holds a vast array of objects, artifacts, specimens and archival materials in its collections and archives estimated at 137 million objects, 1.5 million library volumes, and 89,000 cubic feet of archival material.
 Work is currently underway to digitize the collections and archives to make them more accessible to communities, researchers and the general public.

 Above photos (left to right): The National Anthropological Archives hold many sound recordings like these, the fieldwork of John Peabody Harrington, a field ethnologist for the Smithsonian’s Bureau of American Ethnology in the early 1900s.
-Harrington preserved and documented many indigenous languages and cultures, concentrating on the American West; Achu Kantule (left) of the San Blas Kuna community of Panama, and Jake Homiak examine a map of the Kuna sacred landscape drawn around 1925 by Mr. Kantule’s grandfather.
-Museum Support Center, Maryland, 2009.
-You can click on the photos above to view these collections and others in the Smithsonian's online databases.
+Harrington preserved and documented many indigenous languages and cultures, concentrating on the American West; Oswaldo DeLeón Kantule "Achu" (left) of the San Blas Kuna community of Panama and anthropologist Jake Homiak examine a pictographic map of the Kuna landscape drawn around 1925 by Chief Igua Nigdibippi during a visit to the Smithsonian.
+Mr. Kantule’s grandfather, Alfred Kantule, accompanied Chief Nigdibippi on this visit as an interpreter.

 National Anthropological Archives and Human Studies Film Archives